mnichols/possum/README.md

 Due to asynchronous `_onEnter` callback potential, a machina must invoke `.start()` to be properly initialized.

 This allows separation between construction and initialization.

-When a caller calls:

-    myMachine.transition('destinationState',arg1,arg2)
-        .bind(myMachine)
-        .then(function(){
-            var done = this.state === 'destinationState'
-            console.log(done) -> 'true'
-        })

-This will get converted to:

-    myMachine.handle('transition',e)

-This in turn create this event:

-    var transitionEvent = {
-        event: 'transitioned'
-        ,args: args
-        ,fromState: priorState
-        ,toState: toState
-    }

-This event is placed on the queue:

-    this.queue.enqueue(transitionEvent)

-And then finally the queue is processed _asynchronously_:

-    return this.queue.process()

 ### Model